 Number of Shares

-Issuing proper amount of shares is of great importance.
-If your business has more shares than it should have, you have to pay a bigger Franchise Tax.
-However, an insufficient amount of share selling may cause bigger problems.
+Issuing a proper amount of shares is of great importance.
+If your business has more shares than it should have, you have to pay a more significant Franchise Tax.
+However, an insufficient amount of share selling may cause more significant problems.
 In such a case, there should be amendments in your certificate of the establishment, which is quite costly.

 Name of Your Business

-- Is the domain name matching the name of your business available?
+Is the domain name that matches the name of your business available?

-- Is the name of your business appropriate for use in the state you’re started your business?
+Is the name of your business appropriate for use in the state you’ve started your business?

-- Is there currently a business entity you are violating its corporate name?
+Is there currently a business entity that you are violating its corporate name?

-You need to make careful researchers about the name you are planning to choose before starting your business with that name.
+You need to do careful research about the name you are planning to choose before starting your business with that name.